rollkit/docs/docs/core-concepts.md

 - Deploy easily
   - Developers can easily deploy a new blockchain without needing to bootstrap a secure and decentralized validator set.
-In addition, Rollmint does not have the overhead associated with a heavy BFT consensus mechanism.
+In addition, Rollkit does not have the overhead associated with a heavy BFT consensus mechanism.
 - Be sovereign
-  - Rollmint enables developers to build rollups with sovereignty in mind.
+  - Rollkit enables developers to build rollups with sovereignty in mind.
 A sovereign rollup can fork just like an L1, giving its community a mechanism for social coordination.
 - Scale effortlessly
   - Developers don’t need to sacrifice on security to achieve scale.
-Rollmint enables developers to build blockchains using a data availability layer that scales with adoption while staying decentralized and secure.
+Rollkit enables developers to build blockchains using a data availability layer that scales with adoption while staying decentralized and secure.
 - Use a credibly neutral public good
   - Developers don’t need to sacrifice on security to achieve scale.
-Rollmint enables developers to build blockchains using a data availability layer that scales with adoption while staying decentralized and secure.
+Rollkit enables developers to build blockchains using a data availability layer that scales with adoption while staying decentralized and secure.